j-bd/TP_python/yotta_p2/bj-computer-vision/README.md

 │   └──  nude_face                          <- Folder containing images with unmasked face
 │
-├── logs                                    <- Folder with log files │    └── .gitignore                         <- Files .log ignored by git
+├── logs                                    <- Folder with log files │    ├── interpretability                   <- File for interpretabily of models
+│    └── .gitignore                         <- Files .log ignored by git
 │
 ├── masked_face                             <- Source code for use in this project